Opinion polls on the British national identity card

-The United Kingdom last had compulsory national identity cards during World War II when they were introduced for security purposes.
-Wartime ID cards were finally withdrawn by the Churchill government in 1952 because of the tension they created between the police and innocent citizens.
-Proposals to reintroduce them have been raised on a number of occasions since then.
-During the early 2000s and 2010s, organisations such as No2ID campaigned against these proposals.
+National identity cards were introduced in the United Kingdom during World War II, when the government took the view that considerations of national security justified obliging people to carry them.
+They were withdrawn by the third Churchill administration in 1952 because of the tension that they created between the public and the police.
+There were several proposals to reintroduce them over the following years, resisted by campaigning organisations such as NO2ID.

-Identity cards were re-introduced in Britain in the Identity Cards Act 2006 as part of a state-approved counterterrorism initiative by then-Prime Minister Tony Blair, in response to the September 11 attacks in 2001 and 7/7 bombings in July 2005.
-This was subsequently repealed by the Identity Documents Act 2010 during the Conservative–Liberal Democrat coalition of 2010.
+The Identity Cards Act 2006 reintroduced compulsory identity cards for workers in certain high-risk sectors, as part of a counterterrorism initiative by the then Prime Minister, Tony Blair (in response to the September 11 attacks in 2001 and 7/7 bombings in July 2005).
+The Act was subsequently repealed by the Cameron-Clegg coalition in the Identity Documents Act 2010.

 In 2018, the question was raised again, with articles in The Economist and The Times considering whether it might help address concerns about citizenship and migration, particularly in the light of the Windrush scandal.
 At the end of April 2018, two former Home Secretaries, Charles Clarke and Alan Johnson called for a rethink on ID cards, saying that immigration targets would be useless without them.
-In September 2018 former Home Secretary Amber Rudd added her voice, saying that "Britain should adopt a new high-tech version of ID cards to tackle fraud, illegal immigration and welfare abuse."
+In September 2018, former Home Secretary Amber Rudd added her voice, saying that "Britain should adopt a new high-tech version of ID cards to tackle fraud, illegal immigration and welfare abuse."
 This was followed by similar considerations from another Home Office minister, Caroline Nokes, in 2019.